buildingSMART/IFC5-development/Georeferencing/README.md

 Ways to define a geodetic datum for an Engineering CRS:

-* Lon, Lat, Elipsoid Height, Angle to True North
+* Lon, Lat, Elipsoidal Height*, Angle to True North.
-* Easting, Northing, Orthometric Height, Angle to Grid North
+* Survey Points => Easting, Northing, Orthometric Height^, Angle to Grid North (x-axis abscissa + x-axis ordinate).
-* Survey Points
+* Any others?

+\* Should this really be the Elipsoidal Height or should it be possible to be any type of height?
+^ In the bSI User Guide for Geo-referencing the IfcMapConversion parameter for the height is called Orthogonal Height.
+Why is this not the Orthometric Height?

 ## Definition of a Coordinate Reference System (CRS)